 Healthy Distractions for Improved Outcomes

-Providing diversion and forms of appropriate entertainment and social connection for a patient during their hospital stay can have a profound impact on their level of participation in care, treatment and response.
+Providing healthy distractions and forms of appropriate entertainment and social connection for a patient during their hospital stay can have a profound impact on their level of participation in care, treatment and response.
 Depression, anxiety and stress about their hospitalization can create a domino effect of additional physical challenges for patients.
 Psychological stresses can manifest in very real physical ailments or create complications with existing illnesses.
-One way to support patients with a gentler, more restful hospital stay is to offer them opportunities for social connection if their condition allows; entertainment in the form of movies or games; and mindfulness content like video imagery.
+One way to support patients with a whole-person, more restful hospital stay is to offer them opportunities for healthy distractions with social connections, if their condition allows; video visits with family and loved ones; entertainment in the form of movies or games, and mindfulness content like video imagery and music.

 HCI asked Brett Dowdy, Psy.D., Chief of Psychological Services at Cincinnati’s Lindner Center of HOPE and Assistant Professor, Department of Psychiatry & Behavioral Neuroscience, University of Cincinnati College of Medicine, about the importance of offering diversion content to patients and the outcome it can have on their recovery.